Privacy and Responsible Information Sharing Act 2024 and Record Keeping Obligations

 IPP 4.2 of the PRIS Act requires that IPP entities must take reasonable steps to destroy or permanently de-identify personal information when it is no longer needed for any purpose authorised under the IPPs, unless its retention is expressly required or authorised by or under another law.
 This includes solicited or unsolicited personal information (e.g. an email sent to the organisation by mistake).

-State records are retained for different periods of time depending on the government activity to which it relates.
+State records are retained for different periods of time depending on the government activity to which the record relates.
 Some State records will be retained permanently as a State archive.
 The retention period of a State record is determined by the circumstances of its creation and use, not merely by the fact that it contains personal information.

-When a State record containing personal information is no longer authorised or required to be retained, it should be destroyed or permanently de-identified in accordance with IPP 4.2, having regard to your organisation’s documented procedures.
+When a State record containing personal information is no longer authorised or required to be retained, it should be destroyed or permanently de-identified in accordance with IPP 4.2, having regard to an organisation’s documented procedures.

 My organisation only does standard disposal once a year.
 If we receive unsolicited personal information, should we continue to store it until the standard disposal is signed off?